 Ensure that the correct jumper tag configuration has been respected.
-It will be necessary to check the functioning of the PCB is set for the correct boiler output, type and application.
-Details on setting fan speeds can be found in section 7.10.
+It will be necessary to check the functioning of the PCB is set for the correct boiler type/application.

-6.12 GAS VALVE (fig. 34)
+6.12 GAS VALVE (fig. 26)

 Carry out component removal procedure as described in 6.4.
 The gas valve must be changed as complete unit.
 Disconnect the electrical plug and leads from the gas valve, slacken and unscrew gas valve inlet and outlet connections.
 Please note, the sealing washers (Q) must be discarded and replaced with new sealing washers.
 Disconnect the compensation pipe (R).
 Unscrew gas pipe connections (S-T), the gas valve can now be removed.
 Replace in the reverse order.
 Check and adjust burner pressure settings.